perwestin/docs/contents/docs/tutorials/consent.md

 ### Consent status

-Can be one of the following values:
+`consentStatus` for a consent can be one of the following values:

 - received
 - rejected